 - “Where are our sales reps spending most of their time?
 Is this where they should be devoting their efforts?
 If not, then where?”

-- What’s the person’s role and what are their responsibilities within their organisation?
+- What’s the person’s role and what are their responsibilities within their organization?

-- What are some of their most sought-after objectives and KPIs?
+- What are some of their top goals and KPIs?